zksecurity/RFCs/source/starknet/fri.md

 See the [Channel](channel.html) specification for details.

-### Evaluations of the first FRI layer
+### Verifying the first FRI layer

-As part of the protocol, the prover must provide a number of evaluations of the first layer polynomial $p_0$ (based on the FRI queries that the verifier generates).
+As part of the protocol, the prover must provide a number of evaluations of the first layer polynomial $p_0$ (based on the FRI queries that the verifier generates in the [query phase](#query-phase) of the protocol).

 We abstract this here as an oracle that magically provides evaluations.
-It is the responsibility of the user of this protocol to ensure that the evaluations are correct.
+It is the responsibility of the user of this protocol to ensure that the evaluations are correct (which most likely include verifying a number of decommitments).
 See the [Starknet STARK verifier specification](stark.html) for a concrete usage example.

+<aside class="example">For example, the STARK protocol computes evaluations of $p_0(v)$ (but not $p_0(v)$) using decommitments of trace column polynomials and composition column polynomials at the same path corresponding to the evaluation point $v$.</aside>

 ## Constants